Updated April 2019

+Diatomaceous Earth treats many other types of troublesome bugs, plus bed bugs in addition to fleas.
 As mentioned earlier, this is a fine powder so be sure to empty the filter of the vacuum cleaner regularly when using this product as the fine powder may clog the filter.

 This handy little product makes spreading diatomaceous earth so much easier.

-Simply twist off the top, fill with powder and it is ready to use.
+Simply twist the top, fill with powder and it is ready to use.
 Apply gentle pressure when squeezing and the product will puff out.
 The long nozzle means that you can get into all those tricky spots that are difficult to reach.
 The powder will go where you want it to go with this product.

 If it starts to clump just turn upside down and give a little shake.